limbrapp/cipherpipe/README.md

 If you're using Vault's EC2 authentication and have specified an `ec2_role` value for the primary source (as noted in the configuration example below), then loading the secrets will automatically authenticate against Vault using the EC2 instance's PKCS7-signed identity.

+If you're using 1Password, you'll want to have [their command-line tool](https://support.1password.com/command-line-getting-started/) installed (testing has been conducted with v0.4.1).
+Any time you use cipherpipe commands that interact with 1Password, you'll have to be authenticated first (`op signin team-subdomain.1password.com me@myemail.com A3-XXXXXX-XXXXXX-XXXXX-XXXXX-XXXXX-XXXXX`).

 ## Configuration

 Everything for Cipherpipe is managed in a YAML configuration file `.cipherpipe.yml` which you should place in the root of your project.
 You'll need to specify at least one source (and mark it as the primary).
 Having an output file/format is optional, but likely useful.

 When setting a Vault source, the destination is a key-value store (v2) and the `secret/` prefix is added automatically.
+When setting up 1Password, the destination is the name of the document, and you'll want to specify a vault as well.

 Here's an example for a Rails application using `dotenv` (and `ENVIRONMENT` is automatically translated to the appropriate Rails environment, as based on the RAILS_ENV variable):